KoKoLates/QT_learning/note/Painter.md

 ```cpp
 QPainter painter(qPaintDevice);
 ```
-`qPaintDevice` is indicated to the subclass of QPaintDevice (like : QWidget, QImage, QPicture and QPrinter) .
+`qPaintDevice` is indicated to the subclass of QPaintDevice, such as QWidget, QImage, QPicture and QPrinter.
 And if it's graphic components, the `paintEvent()` of the QWidget is usually redefined.
 When the Paint Device needs to be repainted, such as when the component appear, overwritten and reappear.
 You could use `repaint()` or `update()` function to trigger the `paintEvent()` to handle that event.<br>
 <br>
 The members of the QPainter class: `QPen`, `QBrush`, `QFont`, `QImage`, `QPicture`, `QPixmap` and `QBitmap`.
 ### QPen